 The Many Uses of Tea Tree Oil

 Tea tree oil, also known as Melaleuca oil is a type of oil obtained from the leaves of the tea tree plant.
-A British explorer suggested the name tea tree, Lieutenant James Cook in the 1770s after he saw some Australians making tea from the leaves of the tree.
-Later on, he made his tea from the same tree leaves and gave it to his crew as a means to reduce the development of scurvy.
+The name tea tree was suggested by a British explorer, Lieutenant James Cook in the 1770s after he saw some Australians making tea from the leaves of the tree.
+Later on, he made his own tea from the same tree leaves and gave it to his crew as a means to reduce the development of scurvy.

-However, the benefits of tea tree oil were brought to light in the 1920s after a government chemist from Australia; Arthur Penfold published some reports on the antiseptic properties of the tea tree oil.
+However, the benefits of tea tree oil were brought to light in 1920s after a government chemist from Australia, Arthur Penfold published a number of reports on the antiseptic properties of the tea tree oil.
 Nowadays, through the modern distillation methods, many cosmetic and pharmaceutical companies can easily extract golden oil with a fresh scent similar to the scent of camphor.
 This golden oil is known as tea tree oil.

 Uses of Tea Tree Oil

 Tea tree oil has a number of uses; the diversity in the uses of tea tree oil is due to its antiviral, antibacterial and antifungal properties.
-In the early 20th century, the oil was mostly used by dentists and surgeons to reduced prevent infection and to clean wounds.
+In the early 20th century, the oil was mostly used by dentists and surgeons to reduce prevent infection and to clean wounds.
 The uses of tea tree oil have been confirmed in the recent past to be not only as antiseptic.
-Nowadays, much personal hygiene and cosmetic products such as soaps, lotions and shampoos are made containing tea tree oil.
-Tea tree oil can be used at home for the following purposes:
+Nowadays, many personal hygiene and cosmetic products such as soaps, lotions and shampoos are made containing tea tree oil.
+Tea tree oil can be used at home with the following purposes:

 Benefits of Tea Tree Oil

 Tea tree oil has many benefits.
 Due to the versatility of tea tree oil, it has several benefits such as: